Cinnamon18/ReactCountryApp/README.md

 # ReactCountryApp
-A react app that displays countries and basic infornmation about them
+A react app that displays countries and basic information about them

+# To run
+1. `npm install -g serve`
+2. `serve -s build`
+3. Navigate to `http://localhost:3000/` in the browser of your choice

 # Build Instructions
 1. Download and install npm [here](https://nodejs.org/en/)